Seppli11/ZHAW-Summary/summaries/23FS/ITS/4_Integrity and Authentication.md.md

 ## Authenticated Encryption with Additional Data (AEAD)

-One example for AEAD is AES-CGM.
+One example for AEAD is AES-GCM.

 ![image-20230320110813545](res/4_Integrity and Authentication.md/image-20230320110813545.png)